 Prep a 9X6 baking dish with PAM and add batter.

 Mix topping.
 1/2 cup cold butter, 1/2 cup brown sugar, one tablespoon cinnamon, and one tablespoon flour.
 A pie cutter is good here.
 If you don’t have that, dice the cold butter before starting and use a fork.
 Mix until crumbly.
 You can add ⅓ cup of chopped nuts if you wish.

 Add the topping to the batter.
 Cut it into the batter with a knife.
 I moved the knife at 1-inch segments both directions several times.
 Bake until toothpick comes out clean.
 About 30 minutes.

 Mix glaze.
 One cup powder sugar, 1/2 teaspoon vanilla and two tablespoons milk.

-Drizzle the glaze over the cake and evenly spread over the cake.
+Drizzle the glaze over the warm cake and evenly spread over the cake.